HyperTag/documentation/src/content/cloud-destinations/firebase.md

 For Android, MetaRouter passes contextual screen information into each screen view on each activity’s `onResume` callback.
 To ensure that screen names are labeled properly, MetaRouter recommends adding a `label` value to each of your activities in your app’s AndroidManifest.xml file.
 At the moment, Firebase does not allow disabling automatic screen tracking for Android.

 For iOS, you can configure `recordScreenViews` which will automatically track screen views, or pass in a screen manually via a screen call.
-You should be able to disable the Automatic Screen reporting by adding the plist flag `FirebaseScreenReportingEnabled` to `Info.plist` and set its value to `NO` (Boolean).
+You should be able to disable the Automatic Screen reporting by adding the plist flag `FirebaseScreenReportingEnabled` to `Info.plist` and set its value to `NO` (Bool).

 Google Analytics for Firebase iOS does NOT support the case of manual-only screen reporting.
 Firebase only supports automatic + manual screen reporting or no screen reporting at all.